ParsianRoboticLab/ssl-fedit/README.md

 By default, SSL-fedit is installed in the following location.

-/usr/local/bin executable file
+`/usr/local/bin executable file`

-/usr/local/share data
+`/usr/local/share data`

 In order to install ssl-fedit to the default position, you need administrator privileges I will.
-The installation location depends on '-prefix' option of configure script You can change it.
-For details on the options that can be specified in configure, see 'configure' You can reference it by executing '--help'.
+The installation location depends on `-prefix` option of configure script You can change it.
+For details on the options that can be specified in configure, see `configure` You can reference it by executing `--help`.

 =============
 uninstall
 =============
-Run 'make uninstall' on the package compiled directory You can easily uninstall ssl-fedit with.
+Run `make uninstall` on the package compiled directory You can easily uninstall ssl-fedit with.
 This operation is installed Delete all files, but the directories created during installation It will not be deleted.